CLI setup

 pwfabric schema:validate

-# Publish to your World
+# Publish the surface to your World

-pwfabric publish
+pwfabric surface publish

-# → Published my-landing-page v1.0.0
+# → Published my-landing-page v1.0.0Command reference

 | Command | Description |